rwooster/half/web/Mainpage.md

 Accuracy and Performance									{#implementation}
 ------------------------

 From version 2.0 onward the library is implemented without employing the underlying floating point implementation of the system, providing an entirely self-contained half-precision implementation with results independent from the system's existing single- or double-precision implementation and its rounding behaviour.
 The increased IEEE-conformance and cleanliness of this implementation comes with a certain performance cost compared to doing computations and mathematical functions in hardware-accelerated single-precision.
 On average, the arithemtic operators and mathematical functions provided by the library take about roughly twice as long as performing the corresponding operations in single-precision and converting between the inputs and outputs.
 However, directly computing with half-precision values is a rather rare use-case and usually using actual `float` values for all computations and temproraries and using [half](\ref half_float::half)s only for storage is the recommended way.
-But nevertheless the goal of this library was to provide a complete and conceptually clean half-precision implementation.
+But nevertheless the goal of this library was to provide a complete and conceptually clean half-precision implementation and in the few cases when you do need to compute directly in half-precision you do so for a reason and want precise results.

 As to accuracy, many of the operators and functions provided by this library are exact to rounding for all [rounding modes](\ref HALF_ROUND_STYLE), i.e. the error to the exact result is less than 0.5 ulp (unit in the last place) for rounding to nearest and less than 1 ulp for all other rounding modes.
 This holds for all the operations required by the IEEE 754 standard and more.
 Some functions might exhibit a deviation from the correctly rounded result by 1 ulp for a select few input values and specific rounding modes.
 Specifically,

 - The following functions are correct to rounding for all rounding modes: [arithmetic operators](\ref arithmetics), fdim(), fma(), [sqrt()](\ref half_float::sqrt), cbrt(), hypot(), exp(), [exp2()](\ref half_float::exp2), log(), log10(), [log2()](\ref half_float::log2), acos(), acosh(), ldexp(), scalbn(), scalbln(), [rounding functions](\ref rounding).
-- The following functions are correct to rounding when rounding to nearest and may be 1 ulp off the correctly rounded result for any other rounding mode: asin(), sinh(), cosh(), tanh(), asinh(), atanh().
+- The following functions are correct to rounding when rounding to nearest and may be 1 ulp off the correctly rounded result for any other rounding mode: [sincos()](\ref half_float::sincos), sin(), cos(), tan(), asin(), sinh(), cosh(), tanh(), asinh(), atanh().
 - The following functions may be 1 ulp off the correctly rounded result for all rounding modes: pow(), expm1(), log1p(), atan(), [atan2()](\ref half_float::atan2), [erf()](\ref half_float::erf), erfc().
 - All other functions are always exact and independent from the current rounding mode.